Walking in the old town of Rouen is like stepping into a living history book.

 Temple St. Éloi, Place Martin Luther King

-The walk starts from the Protestant Temple St. Éloi on Place Martin Luther King (not far from the banks of River Seine).
+The walk starts from the Protestant Temple St. Éloi on Place Martin Luther King (not far from the banks of the River Seine).

-The 16th century church of Saint Éloi became a Protestant place of worship for the Reformed church in 1803.
+The 16th-century church of Saint Éloi became a Protestant place of worship for the Reformed church in 1803.

 Reach the adjacent Place de la Pucelle.